jesse-stew/portfolio-class/week2/week2.md

 ### Homework
 * Finish coding the HTML of all three pages of your website.
 * Bonus: continue practicing in your practice folder.
-* Extra Bonus: read articles that will be emailed out.
+* Bonus: read article that will be emailed out.